 I rarely buy chicken broth, but I will sometimes store homemade broth in the my freezer.
 If you don’t have any chicken broth in the pantry or freezer, you may use chicken bouillon cubes.
 3 cups of water + 3 cubes chicken bouillon.

 When the potatoes are tender, add in 1 cup of whole milk and cook until hot.
 If I’m really feeling indulgent, I’ll sometimes substitute half and half cream for the whole milk.

 In a small bowl, whisk together the sour cream, flour, parsley, kosher salt, freshly ground black pepper, and the remaining milk.

 If you’re unable to find sour cream with chives, you can use regular sour cream and add 1 tablespoon of dried chopped chives and 1 teaspoon of powdered garlic.

 Serve with saltine crackers or a hard, crusty bread, such as my Tangy Sourdough Bread.
 I’ve even made individual bread bowls out of the Tangy Sourdough Bread, which turned out amazing.
-And this potato soup is a perfect fit for such bread bowls.
-(Recipe soon to come!)
+And this potato soup is a perfect fit for such bowls.
+See my Recipe for Bread Bowls Here.

 This recipe will serve 6-8 people.